PeterDemmer/ffmpeg/README.md

 This script assumes DVD video files called VTS_01_1.VOB et cetera to be present in directory VIDEO_TS.

-This script supports recombining files lager than 1 GB, which are split up on the DVD.
+It supports recombining files lager than 1 GB, which are split up on the DVD.

 It performs the following actions: